Our best tips for organizing your pantry and decanting dried goods.

 - Now sort like with like of the items that you have decanted.
 For example, rice, beans, grains like quinoa and barley, etc.

 - The final step will be putting it all back.
-Try to make the most of your space by placing items you use most at eye-height shelves where you can easily reach.
+Try to make the most of your space by placing items you use most at eye-height shelves where you can easily reach them.

 - Review it!
 I recommend you keep any newly organized space in “observation status” for several weeks.
 Here at home, for example, this means that I don’t set anything in stone until I feel it’s working well for everyone using the space.
 I recently organized our pantry, and I reorganized the snacks and breakfast cereal shelves several times.
 So don’t let yourself get stuck on this.